-The EB2 visa (or EB2 Green Card) is for employment-based “exceptional” ability (first preference) or advanced degree permanent residence (second preference).
+The EB-2 visa/green card is for employment-based immigrants with “exceptional” ability or advanced degree permanent residence (second preference).

 This visa is available to two main types of applicants: